weloeffect/Course2/README.md

 - **Error Handling**: The API has a centralized error-handling mechanism for logging errors and sending user-friendly error messages.
 - **Logging**: Uses Winston for structured logging, which helps in debugging and monitoring API requests and errors.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE.txt] file for details.